grasshousedev/My-bolg-page-using-Next.js/_content/index.md

   hero_text: |-
     # We spent years managing investments so large firms could grow and prosper.
 Then we built a firm so you can do the same.

-    <h2 className="h6">Navalign is an independent financial company built from the ground up, with a focus on helping you navigate financial decisions that are aligned with your best interest.
-This holistic approach, combined with transparency and fiduciary ethics, creates the optimal base for your prosperity and financial peace of mind.</h2>
+    Navalign is an independent financial company built from the ground up, with a focus on helping you navigate financial decisions that are aligned with your best interest.
+This holistic approach, combined with transparency and fiduciary ethics, creates the optimal base for your prosperity and financial peace of mind.

     <HeroButtons/>
   show_hero: true